dr-ruminski/VMW/README.md

 ## Hardware
 The VMW device consists of five vibro motors connected to the device’s board, each mounted on a user’s fingers (Fig. 1A).
 An ESP8266 microcontroller serves as an asynchronous server providing an HTTP-based API for controlling voltage of each sensor (Fig. 1B).
 Furthermore, a lithium-ion battery supplies voltage to the device (Fig. 1C).
 Finally, a regulating velcro strip is used with the mounted ESP8266 board in order to make it easy to put the device on the user’s hand (Fig. 1D).
+The device is lightweight and easy-to-wear on a hand.
+It does not limit the user’s hand movements.
+It is supplied with a small, rechargeable LI-ION battery.
+Alternatively, it can be connected to the 3.3V power supply.
 <figure>
   <img height="300" src="/Publication/Figures/device_blue.png?raw=true">
   <figcaption>Fig.1 - Vibro Motors Wearable.</figcaption>
 </figure>

-The device is lightweight and easy-to-wear on a hand.
-It does not limit the user’s hand movements.
-It is supplied with a small, rechargeable LI-ION battery.
-Alternatively, it can be connected to the 3.3V power supply with wires.
-In order to control the vibe of a particular vibro motor in a wireless manner, we have developed a simple-to-use HTTP-based API.

 ## Software
 ### Server-side